LRydin/Power-Grid-Frequency/README.md

 ## Affiliated institutions and collaborators

-This project came to life by Leonardo Rydin Gorjão in 2018 on a GitHub repository
+This project came to life by Leonardo Rydin Gorjão in 2018 on a GitHub repository.

-This project is supported by Dirk Witthaut.

 ### Funding
 Helmholtz Association Initiative *Energy System 2050 - A Contribution of the Research Field Energy* and the grant No. VH-NG-1025.